navya/Kalam/README.md

 	chmod +x build-linux-x64.sh
 	./build-linux-x64.sh

+	Now you can run the program from kalam executable inside app folder.
+	Make changes in the app/resources/default_app to see changes in realtime and run sync_app_with_source.sh before pushing

 	More Powerful build process coming

 ##Contributions :
 Please test and open a issue.
 Before Working on anything major, please check if its already being worked upon.

-##Project By - Bhanu Pratap Chaudhary
+###Project By - Bhanu Pratap Chaudhary